soulehshaikh99/create-elm-electron-app/README.md

 ## ✒️ Overview

-The aim of this project is to provide Web Developers using `gatsby.js` the power to create cross-platform desktop apps using `electron`.
+The aim of this project is to provide Web Developers using `Elm JS` the power to create cross-platform desktop apps using `electron`.

 #### 🧐 What packages does the project use?
 **`electron`** enables you to create desktop applications with pure JavaScript by providing a runtime with rich native (operating system) APIs.
 You could see it as a variant of the Node.js runtime that is focused on desktop applications instead of web servers.